Skip to content

 A quick way to budget is cost per square foot.
 Here's what we're seeing in 2026:

-• JADU (interior conversion): $100–$160/sq ft (cheapest because you're using existing structure)
+• JADU (interior conversion): $100 to $160/sq ft (cheapest because you're using existing structure)

-• Garage Conversion: $200–$250/sq ft (slightly higher due to conversions being inefficient)
+• Garage Conversion: $200 to $250/sq ft (slightly higher due to conversions being inefficient)

-• Attached ADU: $250–$350/sq ft (tied to existing home, some shared systems)
+• Attached ADU: $250 to $350/sq ft (tied to existing home, some shared systems)

-• Detached ADU (new construction): $300–$400/sq ft (full independent systems, highest cost but most profitable)
+• Detached ADU (new construction): $300 to $400/sq ft (full independent systems, highest cost but most profitable)

 Timeline: How Long Does This Actually Take?

-Here's what to expect from start to move-in:
+Here's what to expect from start to move in:

 Typical Project Timeline

-• Weeks 3–4: Plans drawn, finalized budget
+• Weeks 3 to 4: Plans drawn, finalized budget

 • Week 11: Permit issued, construction begins

-• Weeks 11–20 (garage conversion): Rough work, inspections, finishes
+• Weeks 11 to 20 (garage conversion): Rough work, inspections, finishes

-• Weeks 11–40 (detached ADU): Foundation, framing, systems, inspections, finishes
+• Weeks 11 to 40 (detached ADU): Foundation, framing, systems, inspections, finishes

-• Final Week: Final inspection, certificate of occupancy, move-in
+• Final Week: Final inspection, certificate of occupancy, move in

 Frequently Asked Questions